openvswitch/ovs/Documentation/topics/dpdk/pmd.rst

 pre-requisites are met, a dry-run using the current PMD assignment algorithm is performed.

-The current variance of load between the PMD cores and estimated variance from the dry-run are both calculated.
-If the estimated dry-run variance is improved from the current one by the variance threshold, a new Rx queue to PMD assignment will be performed.
+For each numa node, the current variance of load between the PMD cores and estimated variance from the dry-run are both calculated.
+If any numa's estimated dry-run variance is improved from the current one by the variance threshold, a new Rx queue to PMD assignment will be performed.

 For example, to set the variance improvement threshold to 40%::